tektoncd/community/teps/0104-tasklevel-resource-requirements.md

 TaskRuns are rejected if there is no configuration that meets these constraints.

 ## Goals
-- Task-level resource requirements are configurable at authoring time (i.e. on Task) and runtime (i.e. on TaskRun).
+- Task-level resource requirements are configurable at runtime (i.e. on TaskRun).
-  - Authoring time configuration is provided for consistency with existing functionality (Task.Step.Resources).
   - The reasons for runtime configuration are discussed in more detail in [TEP-0094][tep-0094].

 ## Non-Goals